toltalchaos/shop-os/README.md

         - manager order management page should have the full list of orders and statuses. for now is just a lookup by ID
 - refine order tracking
     - order updates to track lineage and times of updates

+- create static files for products, orders, manager accounts, and site settings to make the server files call/write to as needed
+    - (RIGHT NOW IS JUST ALL LOCATED IN SERVER.FIREBASECLIENT.JS)

 - init firestore client + .env settings